uludag/nosql-biosets/readme.md

 # Project aim and summary

-We want to develop scripts for NoSQL indexing and querying of selected reference bioinformatics datasets and data types.
+NoSQL-biosets project includes scripts for NoSQL indexing and querying of selected free bioinformatics datasets.
+In adition to datasets, project aims to include index/query scripts for commonly used bioinformatics data types and formats, such as SBML and GFF.

 In the early stages of the project only indexing with Elasticsearch was supported.
-Later MongoDB support was implemented for all datasets already included in the project.
+Later MongoDB support was implemented for most of the datasets already included in the project.
 For IntEnz, PubTator and HGNC datasets, Neo4j or PostgresSQL support was added as the 3rd database option.